 In Excel, a combo box is a sort of drop-down list from which you can choose a value.
 The values that are offered in a combo box are populated from a range of cells in an Excel file.
 These values can be in the same file, or in another file.
-Say you have the list of names shown below in Column B, which will be used in a combo box.
+Say you have the list of names shown below in Column B to use in a combo box.

 To create a combo box in cell D2 and populate it with names from Column B, follow these steps:

-1. Click on a cell where you want to insert a combo box, and in the Ribbon, go to Developer > Insert > Combo Box (Form Control).
+- Click on the cell where you want to insert a combo box, and in the Ribbon, go to Developer > Insert > Combo Box (Form Control).

 As a result, the combo box is created in cell D2.

-5. Select the range with values for the combo box (B2:B10) and press Enter on the keyboard.
+- Select the range with values for the combo box (B2:B10) and press ENTER on the keyboard.

-7. Select a cell where the selected value of the combo box will appear (D3) and press Enter on the keyboard.
+- Select the cell where the selected value of the combo box appears (D3) and press ENTER on the keyboard.